Eating well when you’re pregnant helps you to:

 • Avoid energy drinks and vitamin waters.

-• Energy drinks and vitamin waters may contain high levels of caffeine, herbs, vitamins and minerals, which can be harmful during pregnancy and breastfeeding.
-They also often contain high amounts of sugar, giving you extra calories you may not need.
+• Energy drinks and vitamin waters may contain high levels of caffeine, herbs, vitamins and minerals, which can be harmful during pregnancy.
+They also often contain high amounts of sugar, giving you extra calories you may not need and displace other nutrient rich foods.

 Unpasteurized Juices/Smoothies/Ciders